Set up Flowable with OAuth 2.0 and Keycloak

 It's possible to map each authority to a separate role.
 However, there's also a more convenient way by using something called a 'user definition' in Flowable Work.

-A user definition is flexible way to bundle together various configurations for users.
+A user definition is a flexible way to bundle together various configurations for users.
 A user can be given such a definition, at which point it inherits everything related to the user definition.
 Two often used user definitions (but any number are possible) are the user-admin

 and user-default